robertlovin23/AeroGarden_CodeChallenge/README.md

 **Part 1**

-I styled two buttons using mixin's from LESS, one with a gradiant background and another with no border-radius.
+I styled two buttons using mixin's from LESS, one with a gradient background and another with no border-radius.

 **Part 2**